-For brief explanations of what these objects are and how they are used, see Objects in the Database on page 24.
+For brief explanations of what these objects are and how they are used, see Objects in the Database below.

 A set of objects that define many useful behavior models ships with NerveCenter and is available as soon as you've installed the product.
-For a list of these predefined behavior models, see the section Predefined Behavior Models on page 26.
+For a list of these predefined behavior models, see the section Predefined Behavior Models on page 18.

 On UNIX systems, the NerveCenter database is implemented as a flat file.
-On Windows systems, the database can be either a Microsoft Access database or a Microsoft SQL Server database.